temporalio/documentation/docs/dev-guide/sdk-features.md

 However, due to the nature of each language, and how they're implemented, each SDK is slightly unique.

 Additionally, it's not always the case that a feature and its accessory capability releases across all the SDKs at the same time.
-Or in the case of older SDKs, a feature or API might have been released, but through developer feedback, it was realized that it was unnecessary to include in newer SDKs.
+For example, a feature or an API is released in one SDK, but through developer feedback, it is unnecessary to include in other SDKs.

 The following table lists features of the Temporal SDKs.
 This list is meant to provide context and clarification around the SDK feature sets.